 Scarring caused by rheumatic fever is the leading cause of mitral valve stenosis.
 Although rheumatic fever is common in some countries, it’s become rare in the United States due to early recognition and treatment of streptococcal infections.

-- Mitral valve stenosis is typically caused by rheumatic fever.
-This is usually a childhood disease, and it results from the body’s immune response to an infection with the streptococcal bacteria.
+Mitral valve stenosis is typically caused by rheumatic fever.
+This is usually a childhood disease.
+Rheumatic fever results from the body’s immune response to an infection with the streptococcal bacteria.
 It is a serious complication of strep throat or scarlet fever.

-- The body’s organs most affected by the acute rheumatic fever are the joints and the heart.
-The joints can become very inflamed and can lead to temporary and sometimes chronic disability.
-The lining of the heart (endocarditis), the heart muscle (myocarditis) and the membrane surrounding the heart (pericarditis) can become inflamed.
-When the mitral valve becomes involved, this leads to a chronic heart condition called rheumatic heart disease.
-The clinical signs and symptoms of this condition might not occur until five to ten years after the episode of rheumatic fever.
+When the mitral valve or any of the heart valves becomes involved, it leads to a chronic heart condition called rheumatic heart disease.
+The clinical signs and symptoms of this condition might not occur until 5 to 10 years after the episode of rheumatic fever.

 - respiratory infections

 - If mitral valve stenosis is severe, you may feel your heart fluttering or beating rapidly.

 In rare instances, you may feel discomfort in your chest.
 Your chest might feel tight or constricted, or you may feel pain that radiates outward from your chest.

 In some cases, mitral valve stenosis may not cause any symptoms, or the symptoms may appear only during exercise.
 You might develop symptoms when your body undergoes stress such as during an infection or pregnancy.

 In addition to the common symptoms, children with mitral valve stenosis might also experience slower growth.